edsu/fondz/README.md

 or open an issue here on Github.

 * list of bags, their contents, checksums and bag-info.txt metadata
-* file format report, including a summary for the entire collection
 * pii report w/ bulk extractor?
-* <strike>topic models for textual content</strike>
 * search using something like lunr.js?
-* <strike>convert document formats to HTML/pdf for viewing</strike>
 * extract image metadata with exiftool
 * provide gallery views of extracted images
 * zoomable interface for large images using leaflet + generated dzi files?